cloudfuse-io/buzz-rust/README.md

-# :bee: Buzz Rust implem :bee:
+# :hbee: Buzz Rust implem :hbee:

 Welcome to the Rust implementation of Buzz.
 Buzz is a serverless query engine.
 The Rust implementation is based on Apache Arrow and the DataFusion engine.

 ## Architecture

 Buzz is composed of two systems:
-- :bee: the bees: cloud function workers that fetch data from the cloud storage and pre-aggregate it
+- :hbee: the HBees: cloud function workers that fetch data from the cloud storage and pre-aggregate it
-- :honey_pot: the hives: container based reducers that collect the aggregates from the bees
+- :honey_pot: the HCombs: container based reducers that collect the aggregates from the hbees

+Note: the _h_ in hbee and hcomb stands for honey, of course ! :smiley:

 ## Build